Should I Give my Dog Medication to Modify their Behavior?

 Different Kinds of Medication

-The other issue I commonly see is dogs not being given the right kind of medication for the issue they are having.
-There is a very basic rundown of the three types of medication that are used for behavioral modification.
+The other issue I commonly see is dogs being given the wrong kind of medication for the issue they are having.
+There is a very, very basic rundown of the three types of medication that are used for behavioral modification.

 Gabapentin - Typically used for treating pain, it can be a good medication to start off with in certain instances to rule out pain.
-If your dog improves on Gabapentin they are probably in pain and there needs to be a more thorough investigation into the cause of the pain and how to navigate the behavior changes that come with pain.
+If your dog improves on Gabapentin they are probably in pain and there needs to be a more thorough investigation into the cause of the pain/how to navigate the behavior changes that come with pain.

 Can I use medication without a training plan?